Skip to main content

 Sometimes the volume and duration of contact made to our office by an individual causes problems.
 This can occur over a short period, for example, a number of calls in one day or one hour.
 It may occur over the life-span of a complaint when a complainer repeatedly makes long telephone calls to us or inundates us with copies of information that has been sent already or that is irrelevant to the complaint.

-We consider that the level of contact has become unacceptable when the amount of time spent talking to a complainer on the telephone or responding to, reviewing and filing emails or written correspondence impacts on our ability to deal with that complaint, or with other people's complaints or requirements.
+We consider that the level of contact has become unacceptable when the amount of time spent talking to someone on the telephone, or responding to, reviewing and filing emails or written correspondence impacts on our ability to deal with that complaint, or with other people’s complaints or requirements.

-When we are looking at a complaint, we will need to ask the individual who has complained to work with us.
-This can include agreeing with us the complaint we will look at; identifying the precise issues which the complainer wishes to have investigated; providing us with further information, evidence or comments on request; or helping us by summarising their concerns or completing a form for us.
+When we are looking into a complaint or concern, we will ask the individual who raised the issue to work with us.
+This can include confirming the nature of a complaint; identifying the precise issues to be investigated; providing us with further information, evidence or comments on request; or helping us by summarising their concerns or completing a form for us.

 Sometimes, an individual repeatedly refuses to cooperate and this makes it difficult for us to proceed.
 We will always seek to assist someone if they have a specific, genuine difficulty complying with a request.
 However, we consider it is unreasonable to bring a complaint to us and then not respond to reasonable requests.